 In addition to the extensive exhibits and interpretive trail, the Sewee Center offers a wide variety of educational opportunities.
 Educational activities occur year-round, both during the week and on Saturday mornings, and individuals, groups and scouts are encouraged to plan a visit.
 You can learn about upcoming week-end activities on our monthly Calendar or, you can call and schedule a group or scout visit if you have a program preference that we offer at the Center.
 Recurring activities at the Sewee Center include children's discovery programs on Saturdays and guided nature walks.

 Annual events hosted at the Center include the Bulls Bay Nature Festival in May and Youth Fishing Rodeo in June.
-Cape Romain NWR works with the refuge concession to offer four public tours to Lighthouse Island to view the 1800s lighthouses.
+Cape Romain NWR works with the refuge concession to offer six public tours to Lighthouse Island to view the 1800s lighthouses.
 Tour participants meet at the Center for the historic presentation of the lighthouses before boarding the concession ferry to travel to the island.
 Lighthouse Tour reservations are made with the concession.
 The Youth Fishing Rodeo is offered by the Francis Marion NF and Cape Romain NWR.
 Children ages 6 through 16 fish the Sewee Pond and create fish art T-shirts.
 Prizes are awarded based on fish weights and age categories and, with fishing booklets and supplies for all, no child leaves the Center empty-handed.
 The Youth Fishing Rodeo is scheduled for June 8, 2024.

-Currently, the Sewee Center is home for two endangered Red wolves, a sixteen-year old female known as Tigger and Conner, a five-year old male companion for Tigger.
+The Sewee Center is home for two endangered Red wolves, a sixteen-year old female known as Tigger and Conner, a five-year old male companion for Tigger.
 Red wolves are housed at the Sewee Center for observation, education and breeding.
 There are over 40 captive breeding facilities for the wolf nationwide, which are a vital element of red wolf recovery.
 Currently, there is a captive population of approximately 230 wolves.
 These wolves help to ensure the survival and genetic diversity of the species.

 The Red wolf is one of the most endangered canids in the world today and is classified as "critically endangered" on the International Union for Conservation of Nature's (IUCN) Red List.
 The Red wolf is listed as an endangered species under the Endangered Species Act, except in a portion of northeastern North Carolina where it was reintroduced as a nonessential experimental population at Alligator River National Wildlife Refuge.
 This population is the only known wild population of Red wolves.
 Today, approximately 20 are known to be in the wild.